-The EPA holds a number of site contamination assessment reports for several sites in the Thebarton assessment area.
+The EPA holds a number of site contamination assessment reports that identify groundwater contamination for several sites in the Thebarton assessment area.
 The area comprises a mix of commercial, industrial and residential land.
 Site contamination is believed to come from historical industrial land uses.